 - Potentially move the light right behind the camera to reduce shine and shadows even more.
 Also would reduce confusion about where to look.

-- Might reduce the shutter speed to 1/160.
-It was a bit dark near the bottom of the images.
+- I might reduce the shutter speed to 1/160.
+It was a bit dark near the bottom of the images which might have had something to do with the sync speed of the flash.

 Again, this being our first photo booth, we don’t claim to be experts at them!
 There’s plenty of room for experimentation and improvement!
 It was a very fun experience though, and I can’t wait to share the images with the bride and groom!